Pilot bats for combination of youth and experience in Rajasthan cabinet reshuffle | Politics

 - India

+When asked about his role, Pilot said that he has fulfilled all the responsibilities given to him so far and will do what the party asks him to do.

-Amid the clamor to accommodate Pilot's supporters in the government, Gehlot said Tuesday the cabinet reshuffle in the state will take place soon.
+Amid the clamour to accommodate Pilot's supporters in the government, Gehlot said Tuesday the cabinet reshuffle in the state will take place soon.

-Speaking to reporters in Bhilwara on Wednesday, Pilot said there are vacancies in the government as well as in the party organization ''and we will have to move forward with a combination of experience and youth''.
-The pilot said that youths and workers on the ground will have to be empowered. ''When they realize that they have full participation in the government then definitely we will be forming the government in 2023 again.''
-The pilot was the Rajasthan Pradesh Congress Committee Chief during the rule of the former BJP government led by Vasundhara Raje.
+Speaking to reporters in Bhilwara on Wednesday, Pilot said there are vacancies in the government as well as in the party organisation ''and we will have to move forward with a combination of experience and youth''.
+Pilot said that youths and workers on the ground will have to be empowered. ''When they realise that they have full participation in the government then definitely we will be forming the government in 2023 again.''
+Pilot was the Rajasthan Pradesh Congress Committee Chief during the rule of the former BJP government led by Vasundhara Raje.

 The Congress leader said he is fighting for those who struggled for the party and its victory in the elections. ''If we make them participate in the government, it will be good for the party and the state as well.
 Youths will have new energy.
 Everyone has accepted this and the result will be visible in the days to come,” he said.

 Asked about teachers telling the chief minister on Tuesday that money has to be given for transfers, Pilot said the CM has already promised that a transfer policy will be made.
 He said that transparency should be there in all departments, and not in just one. ''When we were in opposition, we exposed the corruption of the BJP government.
 People trusted us and gave us votes.''
+In Udaipur, where he attended the wedding function of the daughter of Vallabhnagar MLA Preeti Shaktawat, Pilot said the leaders who strengthen the party are needed today.

+“Whatever responsibility the party has given to me, as MLA, PCC president, union minister, I have fulfilled them and will do with full allegiance what the party asks me to do,'' he said.

-He also targeted the center over issues of inflation, unemployment, and others.
+He also targeted the centre over issues of inflation, unemployment and others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)